-Women, Gender, and Sexuality Studies Program Faculty
+Women, Gender, and Sexuality Studies Affiliated Faculty

 Sociology.
 Gender and society, the family in society, domestic violence and the criminal justice system.